danielschubert/wp-newsletter/README.md

 # wp-newsletter
 A simple Wordpress Plugin for sending Newsletters from within Wordpress.
-Uses mailgun if the mailgun plugin is installed.
+Includes and requires my fork of the official mailgun plugin ( https://github.com/mailgun/wordpress-plugin )

+Features:
+- 2 Editors for html and plain text
+- scheduling